SamirIngley/Desktop-Profiles/README.md

 ## :warning: IMPORTANT:

-### PROFILES:
+### Input:
-* No spaces in the profile ".txt" file, if an app has spaces in the name, add it to the file manually "app:Visual Studio Code"
-(empty lines are fine)

 * For urls do not include "https://www."

-### INPUT:
 * Type anything for yes, type "no" for no, more details can be found about the input by typing the "-help" flag: go run main.go -help (Exception: for -del flag when deleting a profile -> must be the profile name or "profile")

 * Currently case sensitive - apps must be typed exactly as shown on your pc

-* If you're having trouble specifying an app, find it in the appDir.txt file (which is being created now) and ignore the number in front of it")
+* If you're having trouble specifying an app, find it in the appDir.txt file (which is created when you first run `go run main.go`) and ignore the number in front of it")

 ### APP DIRECTORY:

-* If you added more new apps to your pc, delete the appDir file and a new one will be created for you next time you run the program.
+* If you added more new apps to your pc, just delete the appDir file and a new one will be created for you next time you run the program.